Secure Channel Specifics

 • Data Encryption Key (Key-DEK)

-The transport key sets used for establishing the secure channels are protected in the SCP03 security domain in the secure element.
+Transport key sets are used for establishing the secure channels and are protected in the SCP03 security domain in the secure element.
 A transport key set contains three long-lived keys, imported from an external source.
 When a session is established, the session keys are derived from the long-lived transport key set.

 The YubiKey security domain can store three concurrent long-lived transport key sets.
-In order to import new transport key sets, a secure channel must be established with the security domain.
-This has to be done with a previously loaded transport key set or the default transport key set.
+To import new transport key sets, establish a secure channel with the security domain.
+Do this with either a previously loaded transport key set or the default transport key set.

-The Secure Channel Encryption Key is used when initializing a session to generate the Session Secure Channel Encryption Key to be used during that session.
-Likewise, the Secure Channel MAC Key is used to generate the Session Secure Channel MAC key for Command and Session Secure Channel MAC Key for Response.
-The Data Encryption Key is only used when importing new transport key sets; the keys to be imported must be encrypted with a known Data Encryption key.
+When initializing a session, the Secure Channel Encryption Key is used to generate the Session Secure Channel Encryption Key for use during that session.
+Similarly, the Secure Channel MAC Key is used to generate the Session Secure Channel MAC key for the Command and Session Secure Channel MAC Key for Response.
+The Data Encryption Key is only used when importing new transport key sets; the imported keys must be encrypted with a known Data Encryption key.

 Session Keys

-The Session Key set is made of 3 AES keys:
+The Session Key set is made of 3 AES-128 keys:

 • Session Secure Channel Encryption Key (S-ENC)